Best AI Document Review Tools with Citations (2026)

 The biggest cost in changing platforms is rebuilding the schema and the reviewer-correction history.
 A practical path.

-From legacy automation (Hyperscience, Kofax, ABBYY) to a modern platform.
-Export field schemas as JSON.
-Re-onboard the 20% of templates that account for 80% of volume first; let the long tail run on the legacy platform during transition.
+When moving from legacy automation such as Hyperscience, Kofax, or ABBYY to a modern platform, export field schemas as JSON first.
+Re-onboard the 20% of templates that account for 80% of volume, and let the long tail run on the legacy platform during transition.
 Budget one quarter of parallel running to validate F1 and Schema-Drift on the new platform before cutting over.

-From schema-first (Google Document AI custom extractor) to LLM-grounded (Atlas, Claude Projects).
-Define the field list as a structured prompt rather than a schema.
+When moving from schema-first tools such as Google Document AI custom extractor to LLM-grounded tools such as Atlas or Claude Projects, define the field list as a structured prompt rather than a schema.
 Run the same documents through both pipelines for one month, scoring F1 and reviewer correction time.
-The tradeoff is almost always lower per-page latency on the schema-first side and lower drift-recovery labour on the LLM-grounded side; choose based on which dominates your TCO.
+The tradeoff is almost always lower per-page latency on the schema-first side and lower drift-recovery labour on the LLM-grounded side.
+Choose based on which dominates your TCO.

-From LLM-grounded to schema-first.
-Rare, but happens when volume scales past the point where per-token costs dominate.
-Export the LLM-grounded prompts as JSONL labelled examples; use them to bootstrap a custom extractor.
-Expect 6–10 weeks of fine-tuning and review work before F1 matches the LLM-grounded baseline.
+Moving from LLM-grounded to schema-first is rare, but it happens when volume scales past the point where per-token costs dominate.
+Export the LLM-grounded prompts as JSONL labelled examples and use them to bootstrap a custom extractor.
+Expect 6-10 weeks of fine-tuning and review work before F1 matches the LLM-grounded baseline.

 Start with the benchmark, not the marketing